roastedpork/ES_CW1/README.md

 Follow the instructions [here](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266/overview) for windows machines.

 Install python 2.7/3.6 for Windows, and install PuTTY in order to access the serial port.

+General setup documentation can be found [here] (https://learn.adafruit.com/micropython-basics-how-to-load-micropython-on-a-board/overview)

+To setup Micropython Read-Evaluate-Print Loop (REPL) can be found [here] (https://learn.adafruit.com/micropython-basics-how-to-load-micropython-on-a-board/serial-terminal)

+Drivers to install for windows for ESP8226 can be found [here] (https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx)

+Ampy failure troubleshoot can be found [here] (https://forum.micropython.org/viewtopic.php?t=2702)

+In summary:
++ Python - To install relevant micropython packages
++ Serial driver - To allow PuTTY to work later on
++ PuTTY - To get a real-time output from the embed
++ ampy - File manager for the embed which can be accessed via Windows command prompt

 ### How to use Git
 You need to setup an RSA key to be able to SSH into the git repository.